Six tips for the one-person online marketing team

 Even if you do have the skills to take on all these day-to-day marketing tasks, the problem is that there’s never enough time to do it all well.
 So how can you do more (and better) with less time?

 In this post we’ll share six tips to help you whittle down the challenge of keeping up with all your online marketing-related tasks.
-So if you’re the lone-star marketer, here’s how you can get the results you want while also keeping your sanity (and your hair).
+So, if you’re the lone-star marketer, here’s how you can get the results you want while not running yourself ragged.

 Before you start writing and publishing blog posts, sending emails or scheduling Facebook posts, try to figure out what your primary goal is.
 Is it downloads, leads, signups, sales?
 Sort that out first, put a number on it, then work backwards to figure out how to get there.